 - Glasnost involved political reform.
 This involved freedom of religious expression and individual liberties; it paved the way for democracy and for many political prisoners to be released.
 It was particularly significant for the Eastern Block.
-When eastern European economies made calls for democracy, the Soviet Union no longer stood in their way (as they had in Hungary and Czechoslovakia)
+When eastern European economies made calls for democracy, the Soviet Union no longer stood in their way (as they had previously in Hungary and Czechoslovakia).

 On the international scene Gorbachev aspired to end the arms race as he said:

 “We need Star Peace, not Star Wars.”

 In 1991 conservative military forces attempted a coup to overthrow Gorbachev to save the Soviet Union and Communist system.
 The life of Gorbachev was in serious jeopardy.
-The Coup eventually failed but on returning to Moscow political power and shifted from the Politburo to modernisers such as Yeltsin.
+The Coup eventually failed but on returning to Moscow political power had shifted from the Politburo to modernisers such as Yeltsin.
 Gorbachev resigned and never made a successful return to Russian politics.

 Raisa Maximova, Gorbachev’s wife died of Leukaemia in 1999.
 They had one daughter, Irina.